projectmesa/mesa/docs/intro-tutorial.rst

 Building a sample model
 ------------------------

-With Mesa all installed, let's go ahead and start building our model.
-There are two ways to go about it: you can write the code in its own file with your favorite text editor or IDE, or interactively in `Jupyter Notebook <http://jupyter.org/>`_ cells.
+Once Mesa is installed, you can start building our model.
+You can write models in two different ways:

+1. Write the code in its own file with your favorite text editor, or
+2. Write the model interactively in `Jupyter Notebook <http://jupyter.org/>`_ cells.

 Either way, it's good practice to put your model in its own folder -- especially if the project will end up consisting of multiple files (for example, Python files for the model and the visualization,  a Notebook for analysis, and a Readme with some documentation and discussion).

-Go ahead and create a folder, and either launch a Notebook or create a new Python source file.
+Begin by creating a folder, and either launch a Notebook or create a new Python source file.
 We will use the name ``MoneyModel.py`` here.

 Setting up the model
 ~~~~~~~~~~~~~~~~~~~~~

-Now it's time to start writing the code.
-The model is going to need two core classes: one for the overall model, the other for the agents.
+To begin writing the model code, we start with two core classes: one for the overall model, the other for the agents.
 The model class holds the model-level attributes, manages the agents, and generally handles the global level of our model.
 Each instantiation of the model class will be a specific model run.
 Each model will contain multiple agents, all of which are instantiations of the agent class.
 Both the model and agent classes are child classes of Mesa's generic ``Model`` and ``Agent`` classes.

 Each agent has only one variable: how much wealth it currently has.
 (Each agent will also have a unique identifier (i.e., a name), stored in the ``unique_id`` variable.
 Giving each agent a unique id is a good practice when doing agent-based modeling.)